 to the very dark, sandy,

 Previously published in Only the Sea Keeps, 2005, winner of the 2005 Skipping Stones Award, winner of the Benjamin Franklin Award (2nd place), and Best Small Press Award, Autumn Pick.
 Royalties from Only the Sea Keeps, over $6,000, were donated to aid victims of the tsunamis in Asia and to help the efforts of organizations such as Mercy Corps and Doctors without Borders.
 In 2008, Only the Sea Keeps became India’s best-seller.
+I read this poem as part of the Welsh poet American tour, October 2016, at Merrimac Library.

 Major World Philosophers, Thinkers, Leaders I Have Looked To